Over 5 million Georgia voters headed to the polls, 2.66 million turned the swing state back to red

 It’s a critical election year, and Georgia is at the center of it.
 Stay in the know with WABE’s 2024 Georgia Elections page, where you can find WABE’s latest election news and podcast episodes, important dates, voting locations, candidate info, results and more.

-Third party candidates, Chase Oliver of the Libertarian Party and Jill Stein of the Green Party, received 0.4% and 0.3% respectively.
+Third party candidates Chase Oliver of the Libertarian Party and Jill Stein of the Green Party received 0.4% and 0.3% respectively.

-During the campaign trail, the state saw numerous visits from Trump, Harris, Vice President-elect JD Vance and Minnesota Gov. Tim Walz to drive up voter engagement.
+On the campaign trail, the state saw numerous visits from Trump, Harris, Vice President-elect JD Vance and Minnesota Gov. Tim Walz to drive up voter engagement.

 “Thank you to all the Georgians who did their duty to vote in the safest, most secure election in our nation’s history,” Secretary of State Brad Raffensperger said during a press conference Tuesday night.
 “Millions of voters showed up to vote and you voted in record numbers.”